itaylorm/Photo/README.md

 # Swift Lint
 The only third party project is SwiftLint for syntax checking.
 You can learn more about this tool at https://academy.realm.io/posts/slug-jp-simard-swiftlint/

+# Technologies
+## PhotoKit Support
+This application uses PhotoKit to provide access to the photos in user photo library

+## Date Extensions
+The Extensions directory contains common fuctions for working with dates

+# Unit Tests
+There are unit tests for many of the types in the project.
+I will be adding more over time.
+When possible I build the tests first for TDD